 The ClearScale Solution — Application Refactoring

-In a previous project, ClearScale had helped the client successfully migrate from on-premise hosting to the AWS cloud.
-To effectively leverage the advantages of cloud based environment, however, the company needed to change its approach to app development.
+In a previous project, ClearScale had helped the client successfully migrate from on-premise hosting to the AWS Cloud.
+To effectively leverage the advantages of a cloud-based environment, however, the company needed to change its approach to app development.
 Something also needed to be done to ensure its legacy apps could benefit from the new environment.

-- Migrate MSSQL engine latest MySQL version on AWS’s Serverless Aurora offering.
+- Migrate MSSQL engine th the latest MySQL version on AWS’s Serverless Aurora offering.

-- Introduced modern libraries for development support, such as Ninject, Json.NET, Liquibase, and FluentValidator
+- Introduce modern libraries for development support, such as Ninject, Json.NET, Liquibase, and FluentValidator

 - Create a business logic code layer and encapsulate reusable code in separate services.